Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/memoryxtend-overview.markdown

 # Limitations

 - MemoryXtend and [Direct Persistency](../dev-java/direct-persistency.html) configuration is not supported.
-- MemoryXtend only is only supported with the Space caching policy set to ALL_IN_CACHE.
+- MemoryXtend is only supported with the Space caching policy set to ALL_IN_CACHE.
 LRU and other cache policies that use eviction are not supported.
 - MemoryXtend is not supported with the `ESM`.